 This shouldn’t come as a surprise when a business is focused on their work outcomes day-to-day; its team members and business owners were not hired primarily to run the technology program, and may not be able to give it the focused attention it needs.
 The result of this can be an organization running with old and outdated technology that hampers its team members more than they realize.
 It’s critical to understand the cost of inefficiency.

 Contact Philantech3: Your Spokane IT Services Team of Technology Professionals.

 Philantech3 has a proven process that helps businesses focus on what they do best while keeping their technology running in the background.
 Our managed IT services provide the guidance and structure to keep technology optimally working for the business.
-We work closely with business owners and teams that understand the cost of inefficiency, and we provide them with responsive and reliable support, guidance, and a spirit of kind service.
+We work closely with business owners and teams that understand the damaging cost of inefficiency and we provide them with responsive and reliable support, guidance, and a spirit of kind service.
 Count on us to deliver the service you need to run your business and let us handle the technology.

 Contact Us for a consult or call (509) 590-4240 to Get Started with Managed IT Services to keep you focused on what matters most: running your business.

 I am an IT professional with a broad depth of knowledge and experience as an IT planning consultant, with previous experience as a network engineer.
 I have 14+ years in the industry providing sustainable technology solutions for small to medium-sized businesses.
 I personally thrive on making systems more efficient and I am continually interested in ways to innovate using technology applications.
 I enjoy working closely with colleagues and clients to collaborate and provide a best fit solution for all IT-related needs.
 More recently I have assisted my workplace with an implementation of the Entrepreneurial Operating System (EOS) in the “Integrator” role, where I have assisted with optimizing company operations and improving cross-departmental functional systems.